 Believe it or not it actually gets even better for a couple of reasons.
-First, I haven’t (yet) included cash dividends.
-If you let them pile up in a broker account you’d be sitting on around $200,000 as I type.
-Second, I haven’t included any spin-offs such as Tricon Global Restaurants from PepsiCo.
+Firstly, I haven’t included cash dividends yet.
+If you would have just let them pile up in a broker account then you would be sitting on around $200,000 as I type.
+Secondly, I haven’t included the spin-offs like Tricon Global Restaurants from PepsiCo.
 (Note: Tricon is now called Yum Brands! and owns KFC, Pizza Hut and Taco Bell).

 As far as I am concerned, the income potential of the portfolio is actually more interesting.
 Let’s face it, a big chunk of the capital appreciation is due to expanding valuations, which works both ways.
 (Imagine we entered a bear market in 2019 which wiped out all of the stock price gains from 2016.
 Suddenly, things wouldn’t look so impressive).

 Here’s where it gets interesting.
 Between them, Nike, IBM, Disney, Walmart and PepsiCo have increased per-share profit by an average of 10% since 2016.
 Some have obviously done better than others, but on the whole they earn more now than they did three years ago.